Serene minimal interior bathed in cool blue-hour dawn light with clean sharp architectural forms.

 These are three very different questions with three very different timelines.

-What "dopamine reset" actually means
+What does "dopamine reset" actually mean?

 When people talk about resetting dopamine, they are usually referring to the reversal of neuroadaptations caused by chronic substance use or compulsive behavior.
 These adaptations happen at multiple levels, and they don't all reverse at the same speed.